-WHAT ABOUT 529 PLANS AND COVERDELLS?
+WHAT ABOUT 529 PLANS AND COVERDELLS (owned by a custodial parent of the student or the student)?

 - Any parent-owned 529 plan or Coverdell account is considered a parental asset - A student-owned 529 or Coverdell will be considered a parental asset for a dependent student in the FM, but a student asset in the IM.